Thank you for your interest in guest editing!

 - Discounts are sometimes available based on need – please view our discount policy for more information.

 All fields marked with an asterisk are required.

-Please provide as much information as possible to enable us to fully evaluate your proposal.
+Please provide as much information as possible to enable us to fully evaluate your proposal and work with you to develop the idea into a Collection.
 Proposals lacking sufficient detail, that do not meet our requirements, or which lack a good standard of English, will not be considered.
-The more completely you fill out this form, the better your chances of acceptance.
 All Special Collection proposals are subject to approval by each journal’s Editorial Team.
 We will contact you if we are able to move forward with your proposal.

 View an example of a completed proposal.

 View our top tips for a successful proposal.